-Users can build their avatars based on a set of default wearable items.
+Players can build their avatars based on a set of default wearable items.
 We will expand the list of available wearables and options, and in the future we’ll also make it possible for third parties to create and sell wearables.

-Communication between users
+Communication between players

 Users are able to chat with each other.
 Avatars currently have no way to convey body language beyond the use of basic movement controls.

 In future releases they will also be able to do voice chat and to perform gestures like dancing or frowning with their avatars.
 They will also be able to display a temporary emoji above their avatar to express themselves.
 Players will also be able to display tokens they own so that other players can see them.

 There currently is no cross-scene notification system.
 Any game requiring notifications displayed outside of the current scene is going to have to implement them using an external service.

 In Decentraland, the blockchain is used to store information about ownership.
 Today this mostly refers to LAND ownership, but it can also be used ownership of game items, wearables, special avatars, emotes, and tokens that can ensure certain game privileges or access to games.

 The blockchain isn’t used to store the game state, player position or anything that needs to change in real time.